A comprehensive resource for safe and responsible laser use

 Pilots may want to consider protective eyewear.
 This is not a solution -- we are not suggesting that pilots should be required to routinely wear laser safety glasses.
 However, pilots concerned about flying when lasers have been reported or suspected may want aviation-specific anti-laser glasses available in the cockpit.
 For example, LAPD helicopter pilots use laser eyewear during searches for persons who have illuminated other aircraft.

-More information, including a suggestion of what glasses to consider, is on the Protective eyewear for pilots page.
+More information, including a suggestion of what glasses to consider, is on the Laser Glare Protection eyewear for pilots page.

 Useful resources for more information